lageyman/Percent---GPA-Converter/README.md

 Step 11: Finally, Your GPA will be displayed.

 # Note:
-Enter the full marks here, if your theory is out of 100, credit is 100.
+-Enter the full marks here, if your theory is out of 100, credit is 100.

-Likewise,for practical, if full marks is 25, credit is 25.
+-Likewise,for practical, if full marks is 25, credit is 25.

-Insert the points in 100. ie. if your full marks is 25 and you got 24, you should enter 24/25*100=96 in the box.
+-Insert the points in 100. ie. if your full marks is 25 and you got 24, you should enter 24/25*100=96 in the box.